 Respondents to complaints are entitled to timely notification of complaints.
-The CEO will notify the respondent within thirty days from receipt of the complaint.
+The President will notify the respondent within thirty days from receipt of the complaint.
 The respondent is entitled to review all complaints, evidence, and other documents.
 The respondent will have thirty days from accepting and acknowledging delivery to submit information in defense, explanation, rebuttal, extenuation, or mitigation.
 The defense submission must sent to the CEO who will forward it to the committee in the form of a sworn affidavit.
 At no time will silence imply consent, that is, to the extent that the respondent is silent, the CEO will assume that he does not dispute the allegations.

 Disagreement on the Facts

-Where there is disagreement between the parties over the alleged facts, the CEO and Ethics Committee at its sole discretion, may invite additional corroboration, exculpation, rebuttals and sur-rebuttals in the attempt to resolve the dispute.
+Where there is disagreement between the parties over the alleged facts, the President and Ethics Committee at its sole discretion, may invite additional corroboration, exculpation, rebuttals and sur-rebuttals in the attempt to resolve the dispute.